Mayuresh1008/python-backend-roadmap/README.md

-# fullstack-python-roadmap
+# My Fullstack Python Journey 🔥
-My complete journey and roadmap to becoming a fullstack Python developer.
-All code, notes, and mini-projects are tracked here as I master frontend, backend, and deployment skills.
+This repo tracks my progress from beginner to fullstack Python developer.
+It includes structured learning folders with real code, concepts, and projects as I build up my skills day-by-day.